joshuamschmidt/WEScnv/README.md

 # README

+### This is the dsl2 development branch

+I am currently updating this workflow to dsl2.
+It should provide addutional benefits with using ref panels in CNV calling apps.

 This is a workflow for calling CNV in WES data, and is currently under active development.

 It utilises Docker and WDL/Cromwell, with backend support for SGE and GoogleCloud.